Blog post by Joe Babaian

 This week on #hcldr I want to touch base on something we all think about – sometimes directly, other times more passingly, but we all know it matters: our online reputation via our interactions AND how that translates into our “real life”.
 New flash – in the healthcare corridors of Twitter, online interactions are real, powerful, representative of face to face, and must be treated with the same care and respect.
 This discussion won’t focus on weighting the relative quality or longevity of online versus face to face interactions, that’s been done (and done) before.
 I’ll argue that the vast majority of folks reading this have sufficiently blurred the line between online and face to face as to make the question moot.
 We do what works, when and where needed.
 Simple!

 Warren’s comment about reputation doesn’t specify online or otherwise.
 It’s a truism and simply applies.
-The past few days on one of the healthcare-related channels of Twitter – #MedTwitter – have served as a reminder of how quickly real-world reputations can turn on the proverbial dime, and not always for the best.
-You are free to check it out, I won’t give more press to the drama here.
-The take away is that you are spending personal and professional time both online and in person.
-Those are the places and types of interactions you should be considering when thinking about reputation!
-Put another way, there is no safe harbor anymore for bad behavior.
+The past year on one of the healthcare-related channels of Twitter – #MedTwitter – has served as a reminder of how quickly real-world reputations can turn on the proverbial dime, and not always for the best.
+There is no safe harbor anymore for bad behavior.
 Now, for some, the need for a great reputation doesn’t apply – that might work for certain domains or even be par for the course (thinking fisticuffs politics or more).

 In healthcare?
 Are you kidding?
 We’ve come a long way from the quiet white halls of yore, but the entire range of healthcare still has more than an element of decorum that is required to get things done regardless of your role.
 Maybe that’s why we are all here – we know intuitively somewhat more is expected from the researcher to the doctor, from the nurse to the innovator and on.
 Communities like #MedTwitter, #hcldr,